The Most Shocking Allegations Against Les Moonves & CBS

 Men Accused Of Sexual Misconduct Were Promoted At CBS

-Moonves was not the only person accused of sexual misconduct.
+Moonves was not the only person accused of misconduct.
 Vicki Gordon, a senior producer on 60 Minutes, alleged that another producer, Michael Radutzky, became violent with her.
-She reported the incident to executive produce Jeff Fager.
-Gordon says that Fager then asked her to apologise to Radutzky.
+She reported the incident to executive producer Jeff Fager.
+Gordon says that Fager then asked her to apologize to Radutzky.
 Another former CBS employee, David Gelber, says that Fager later promoted Radutzky to a “position of leadership” on the show.
-Fager later accepted an award behalf of 60 Minutes after Charlie Rose was terminated from the programme.
+Fager went on to accept an award on behalf of 60 Minutes after Charlie Rose was terminated from the program.

 Advertisement